Can Agent Override Decisions of Person Granting Power of Attorney?

 Con artists often target the elderly because isolation and declining cognitive ability makes them more vulnerable to fraud.
 Consumer Reports estimated that seniors and their families lose $3 billion to more than $30 billion to fraud each year.

-Apparently, her parents had shared details of the scam with family members who all advised them not to send any money; however, her parents disregarded their advice and are now facing the consequences of their bad decision.
+Apparently, her parents shared details of the scam with family members.
+All family members raised concerns and advised advised them not to send any money.
+However, her parents disregarded their advice and are now facing the consequences of their bad decision.

-For tips on how to protect the seniors in your life from being defrauded read: Tips for Preventing Elder Fraud.
+For tips on protecting the seniors in your life from fraud, read: Tips for Preventing Elder Fraud.

 This post was originally published on July 27, 2016 and updated on June 9, 2020.